deaddrop/DeadDropDocs/README.md

 ##Local Certificate Authority Install
 The Local CA should not be a host connected to a network.
 Before removing the hard drive from the SVS configure it as the Local CA.
 1. Configure the SVS hard drive as the Local CA
-2. The Ubuntu 12.04 install should be configured to use the LUKS full disck encryption by using the alternate install cd
+2. The Ubuntu 12.04 install should be configured to use the LUKS full disk encryption by using the alternate install cd
 3. Generate the needed certificates and revocation file using the steps below
 4. Distribute the certificates as needed
 5. Remove the hard drive configured as the Local CA from the SVS shell